gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    pointers will be sufficient.

-   The SCTP-API defined in {{RFC6458}} results in an implementation limitation when it comes to support any user message sizes.
-That API does not allow the changing of the SCTP-AUTH key used to protect the sending of a particular user message.
+   The SCTP-API defined in {{RFC6458}} results in an implementation limitation when it comes to support user message of arbitrary sizes.
+That API does not allow changing the SCTP-AUTH key used for protecting the sending of a particular user message.
 Thus, user messages that will be transmitted over periods of time on the order or longer than the interval between rekeying can't be supported.
 Beyond delaying the completion of a rekeying until the